akerestecioglu/proj201_text_labelling/readme.md

 db_name: The name of the database that will store the annotations.

 labels: The label options to be chosen by the user.
 It must be a string.
-Labels should be seperated by comma.
+Labels should be separated by a comma.
 An example would be:

 ```python
 "PERSON,ORGANIZATION,TIME,LOCATION"